 Figure 1.
 Intra-oral examination of the larynx in a dog with laryngeal paralysis under light sedation.
 The laryngeal opening into the trachea (black space) is narrowed and the arytenoid cartilages (asterisks) failed to open during inhalation.

-Figure 2.
-A video showing a laryngeal exam of a dog performed under light sedation.
+Figure 3.
+A video showing a laryngeal exam of a dog with laryngeal paralysis performed under light sedation.
 Examination showed that both of the arytenoid cartilages of the larynx were paralyzed and did not open during breathing, creating an obstruction of the airway.
 This confirmed the diagnosis of laryngeal paralysis.

 Conservative treatment of this condition involves weight management, exercise restriction, avoiding high ambient temperatures, sedatives, and stress reduction.
 Unfortunately, this condition is progressive and can cause death by suffocation and hyperthermia if not treated when the dog begins to show clinical signs.
 Any animal with difficulty breathing should be taken to a veterinarian or animal emergency hospital immediately.